OctopusDeploy/docs/docs/deployment-process/issue-tracking/jira.md

 1. [Configure the Jira connection in Octopus Deploy.](#connect-octopus-to-jira)
 2. [Configure your build server to push build information to Octopus.](#configure-your-build-server) This is required to allow Octopus to know which issues are associated with a release.

-## <a name="connect-octopus-to-jira"></a> Connect Octopus to Jira
+## Connect Octopus to Jira {#connect-octopus-to-jira}

 This section describes how to configure Octopus Deploy to connect to Jira.

 Any Octopus instance, self-hosted or cloud-hosted, can be configured to use the Jira integration.
 The only network connectivity requirements are that your Octopus server and your browser can connect to the Jira instance.
 Jira will never actively attempt to connect to Octopus.

-The process is slightly different depending on whether you are connecting to Jira Cloud or Jira Server.
+The process is slightly different depending on whether you are connecting to [Jira Cloud](#connecting-jira-cloud-and-octopus) or [Jira Server](#connecting-jira-server-and-octopus).

-### Connecting Jira Server and Octopus Deploy
+### Connecting Jira Server and Octopus Deploy {#connecting-jira-server-and-octopus}

-If you are using Jira Cloud, see [Connecting Jira Cloud and Octopus Deploy](#connecting-jira-cloud-and-octopus-deploy).
+This process is for Jira Server, if you are using Jira Cloud, see [Connecting Jira Cloud and Octopus Deploy](#connecting-jira-cloud-and-octopus).

 1. Configure the Jira extension in Octopus Deploy.